A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Introduction

-The initial data being $\rho_0,p_0,q_0,s_0$ respectively, which depends on $\beta$, but we do not specify it explicitly as we will be analyzing one characteristic path at a time.
-A thorough analysis of this ODE system becomes the main task.
-We restrict to the case $k>0$, $N\geq 2$ and $c\geq 0$. \item The $q-s$ system is decoupled and admits a closed form of trajectory curves, expressed as,
+The initial data $\rho_0,p_0,q_0,s_0$ depends on $\beta$; we do not specify it explicitly since our analysis focuses one characteristic path at a time.
+This ODE system was first derived in \cite{Tan20}, and a thorough analysis of this ODE system forms the core of our present study.
+In this paper, we restrict our attention to the case $k>0$, $N\geq 2$ and $c\geq 0$. \item The $q-s$ system is decoupled and admits a closed-form representation of trajectory curves, given by,